 Shan State comprises about a quarter of the entire nation of Myanmar.
 It's in the northeast, it's hilly and the people there maintain an ethnic identity of their own.
 Mind you, lots of different ethnicities live in Shan, but most of them are of the broader ethnic group known as the Tai.
 This group includes people in Yunnan Province, China, Laos and of course, Thailand.
 As I left Pyin Oo Lwin, my plan was to spend the next week exploring Shan State.
+Just before the border between Mandalay Division and Shan State, there's a cave called Peik Chin Myaung.
+Before I left Yangon, on my last

 day with my students at the time, I'd explained where I was going, and asked for recommendations of things to see along my route.
 One student recommended this cave.
 Whereas I've seen lots of caves filled with Buddhist imagery on other trips around Myanmar, Peik Chin Myaung did not disappoint.
 Definitely worth visiting.